51Degrees/documentation/src/info/errormessages.md

 # Evidence Keys Could Not Be Determined @anchor Evidence_keys_could_not_be_determined

-Evidence keys for this resource key could not be determined.
+Evidence keys for this Resource Key could not be determined.
 This could be caused by an invalid Resource Key or due to a lack of subscription.
-Please see the 51Degrees [Cloud Configurator](https://configure.51degrees.com/) to generate a new resource key.
+Please see the 51Degrees [Cloud Configurator](https://configure.51degrees.com/) to generate a new Resource Key.
 If you require a license key, visit our [pricing page](https://51degrees.com/pricing) to sign up for a 51Degrees cloud subscription.

 # Sequence Value Invalid @anchor Sequence_value_invalid